Please click on any of the green sections below to expand the resource topic area and learn more.

 CHARGE Conference Information:

-The Foundation Research Committee reviews proposals from potential researchers and makes recommendations to the Board of Directors regarding research projects.
+The Foundation is committed to research into the causes, identification and treatment of CHARGE syndrome.
+Our Scientific Advisory Board and Research Committee help guide the Board of Directors in all areas of CHARGE related research.
 Please visit the Research page to read about their work or to learn more about the procedure for submitting a proposal.
 Current and past research listings are also available on the research page.

 Both hands are at the shoulders in the letter "C." Hands move out and away forcefully, closing into the letter "S."